 Your agent should understand Contracts.
-Few real estate agents are lawyers,6 but they need to have a basic understanding of what the purchase contract says and means.
+Few real estate agents are lawyers,[note]…and in Hawaii, your real estate agent probably should not also be your lawyer on the same transaction.[/note] but they need to have a basic understanding of what the purchase contract says and means.
 An agent needs to know the implications of submitting a counter offer a day after the expiration of the previous offer, for example.
 He should be able to protect you from costly mistakes and, importantly, should be able to write an offer in such a way that a seller sees it favorably when compared to other offers.

 A good agent should understand and be able to explain to you the Process of buying a home.
 What does escrow mean?
 What is title insurance and why do I need it?
 What are CC&Rs and bylaws and deeds and disclosures?

 A proper agent will actively develop an extensive network of loan officers (lenders), escrow officers, home inspectors, surveyors, contractors, attorneys, and of course other real estate agents.
 Not every agent is going to know everyone else, but a good agent will know enough people that he’ll be able to help you find other professionals as you need them.

 Most people buy homes infrequently.
 Some — especially first time homebuyers — may not really understand what they want in a home.
 For almost all buyers, the home will end up being their biggest investment.